Indians beat Twins 6-2, pull even for Central Division lead

 Jason Castro and Eddie Rosario homered for Minnesota, which broke its franchise record for home runs in a season with its majors-leading total of 226.

+“It’s not an ideal start to the series,” Twins first baseman C.J.
+Cron said.
+“But at the same time, there’s a lot of baseball left, and we’re excited to get back out there tomorrow.”

-The powerful offense hasn’t been able to overcome the Twins’ starting pitching recently.
-In losing the past four games, Minnesota starters have surrendered 28 runs before the offense scored.
-The starters have given up 28 runs in 20 1/3 innings over that stretch.
+Minnesota’s powerful offense hasn’t been able to overcome the team’s starting pitching recently.
+In losing the past four games, the starters have surrendered 28 runs before the offense scored and have given up 28 runs in 20 1/3 innings over that stretch.

+“It’s an odd little run,” manager Rocco Baldelli said.
+“We’re going to turn this little kind of spurt around.
+Our pitchers are going to throw the ball better, and we’re going to be fine.”

 Cleveland couldn’t capitalize against a shaky Smeltzer early, but made him pay in a five-run fifth inning.
 Smeltzer and reliever Tyler Duffey allowed five straight hits, including a two-run double by Ramírez.